rtomayko/posix-spawn/README.md

 ## USAGE

-This library includes two distinct interfaces: a lower level process spawning function (`POSIX::Spawn::spawn`) based on Ruby 1.9's `Process::spawn`, and a high level class (`POSIX::Spawn::Process`) geared toward easy spawning of processes with simple string based standard input/output/error stream handling.
+This library includes two distinct interfaces: `POSIX::Spawn::spawn`, a lower level process spawning interface based on the `Process::spawn` include in Ruby 1.9, and `POSIX::Spawn::Child`, a higher level class geared toward easy spawning of processes with simple string based standard input/output/error stream handling.
 The former is much more versatile, the latter requires much less code for certain common scenarios.

-### POSIX::Spawn
+### POSIX::Spawn::spawn

 The `POSIX::Spawn` module (with help from the accompanying C extension) implements a subset of the [Ruby 1.9 Process::spawn][ps] interface, largely